HassnainKazmi/Scientific-Calculator/README.md

 # Scientific-Calculator
-Created a fully functional scientific calculator which takes any mathematical expression as input and outputs its result.
-The input can be provided either through a keyboard or by clicking the on-screen buttons.
+Created a fully functional scientific calculator that can evaluate any mathematical expression and provide the result as output.
+The calculator offers the flexibility of input through a keyboard or by selecting the on-screen buttons.

-Technologies Used: HTML5, CSS, Bootstrap 5, JavaScript
+Technologies Used: JavaScript, Bootstrap5, CSS3, & HTML5